"For four decades, Jim Krohe has been the

 already written 20, 50,

 150 years ago."

 My longest and in many ways most rewarding association is with the Springfield weekly, Illinois Times, in which I appeared shortly after its founding in 1975.
 Writing mainly about the capital city, I contributed feature articles, reviews, and opinion columns.
 The latter appeared under the title "Prejudices," until 1994; I resumed my career as an IT columnist in 2009 with a new weekly column, “Dyspepsiana”—an even thousand columns in all.

-The "other Illinois"—Chicago—became a preoccupation in 1978, when I first appeared in The Reader, Chicago's version of Illinois Times, and the city continued to be a topic until 1998.
+The "other Illinois"—Chicago—became a preoccupation in 1978, when I first appeared in The Reader, Chicago's version of Illinois Times.
 The city and the magazine scene was bustling in those days.
 During my time there I was made contributing editor of the magazine Chicago Times (from 1989 until 1990, when the magazine closed, undone by its publishers), and served in the same position at Chicago-based Inland Architect from 1992 until it was undone by the demise of its patron and sold, in 1994.
 I also was a regular contributor to the late, lamented Chicago Enterprise magazine, the do-gooding monthly of the Commercial Club of Chicago.

 A very different range of issues were the subjects of my regular contributions to Nature of Illinois, the short-lived but worthy journal of The Nature of Illinois Foundation.
 In addition to my magazine and newspaper work, I wrote or edited several reports and studies for Illinois public agencies and not-for-profit organizations.
 Topics include conservation planning, child welfare, school district reorganization, drug education, energy conservation, solid waste policy, and historic preservation.